coopermaa/awesome-rack/README.md

   deployed application
 * [Rack::Health](https://github.com/mirakui/rack-health) - A health check interface for rack applications.
 * [Rack::Store](https://github.com/mirakui/rack-store) - A Rack middleware what makes the env accessible anywhere while a request
+* [Rack::Plastic](https://github.com/techiferous/rack-plastic) - Helps you changing the HTML using Nokogiri
+* [Rack::ToolBar](https://github.com/pboling/rack-toolbar) - Allows you to create simple Rack Middleware that will insert HTML
+  (or whatever!) into responses at specific points
+* [Rack::Gsub](https://github.com/techiferous/rack-gsub) - A Rack middleware wrapper for gsub
+* [Rack::Codehighlighter](https://github.com/wbzyl/rack-codehighlighter) - A middleware which allows for easy connecting a code highlighter of somebody's choice to an HTML page containing pieces of programming code.

 ## Helpers and Tools